Find singing lessons near you in Bridgeport, CT

 Show more

-Edmund Jr taught 22 days ago
+Edmund Jr taught about 1 month ago

 The student and tutor worked on vocal warm-ups and singing techniques, focusing on pitch accuracy, vowel clarity, breath support, and resonance.
 They then applied these concepts to practicing a song, "Say It Ain't So," with the tutor providing specific feedback on pronunciation, intonation, and overall vocal quality, and the student was encouraged to record their practice.